Create a Branded Website: How to Inject Branding into Your Business Website

 • Top-Left Corner: Placing your logo in the top-left corner is a common practice.
 It’s where most people instinctively look when visiting a website.

 • Centre: Some websites also place the logo in the centre, especially if they have a navigation menu designed for this position.
-Recently, the trend has also been to place the logo across the entire hero area on the homepage, which works for some, but not for every business.
+Recently, the trend has also been placing the logo across the hero area on the homepage, which works for some but not every business.
 Why?
 It loses valuable space to address visitors and their problems.

 Regardless of the placement, ensure your logo is in a high-resolution file format, ideally SVG.